authgear/authgear-server/docs/specs/user-model.md

 When performing authentication, all authenticators possessed by the user can be used, regardless of the configured authenticator types.

+Whether secondary authentication is needed or not depends on the primary authenticator being used in the authentication.
+If no primary authenticator is used, secondary authentication is NOT needed.
+For example, signing in with OAuth does not require secondary authentication because no primary authenticator is used.

 When an identity is removed, all matching authenticators are also removed.
 For example, removing a login ID identity would also remove the OOB-OTP authenticators using same login ID as target.